 As the second hour was beginning to finish up, Victor was breathing heavily.
 His clothes were soaked with sweat causing it to cling to his body.
 Over his left shoulder was a dark blue backpack with some blood dried on it while his right hand held a purse.
 All while the sun was getting close to touching the horizon, showing that dusk was upon him.

-Finally, off his feet he started to pinch at the bridge of his nose, his mind racing as he attempted to think about what he should do next.
-Compared to his usual day to day life experience to many things were different to a degree he would have never expected when the day started.
+Finally off his feet, he started to pinch at the bridge of his nose.
+His mind was racing as he attempted to think about what he should do next.
+Compared to his usual day to day life experience, too many things were different to a degree he would have never expected when the day started.

-Thinking about how his day started, back in one of his classmates’ apartments, he found himself thinking about the fact he didn’t see a way out of a failing grade for their project.
+Thinking about how it began, back in one of his classmates’ apartments, he found himself thinking about the fact he didn’t see a way out of a failing grade for their project.
 About how things might have gone differently if they hadn’t managed to find a time where they could all meet in person and had instead, as he wanted, just worked together over group chat and shared documents.

 In the end, it didn’t matter what he had wanted to do or how things might have been if they hadn’t met at the apartment.
 All that truly mattered was the goals he had for himself in the here and now.

 “Goal number one is to stay alive.”
 Victor told himself.
 Sure it was obvious in every way considering his situation, but somehow verbalizing it helped him feel more confident.